cassalab/mvetr/README.md

 # Missense Variant Trait Effect predictor (MVTE)
-Inspired by MVP, we develop a deep learning network to predict missense variant effects on traits in humans.
+Inspired by MVP, we develop models to predict missense variant effects on traits in humans.
 We use exome sequencing and trait data from UKBB.

 ## Steps
 ### 0. Update the paths